WitnessAngel/witness-angel-cryptolib/docs/concepts.rst

 An **authenticator** is a subtype of keystore used to provide a digital identity keychain to a trusted third party.
 It is typically a set of keypairs, all protected by the same passphrase, with some additional authentication fields in the metadata file.
 An **authdevice**, or authentication device, is a physical device on which an authenticator can be stored.
 For, we use a simple folder at the root of an usb storage.

-Authenticators can publish their public keys, and public metadata, to a **gateway** - a simple online registry - so that other people may easily rely on them as keyguardian.
+Authenticators can publish their public keys, and public metadata, to a **gateway** - a simple online registry - so that other people may easily rely on them as key guardians.

 When keystores are **imported** from an authdevice or a web gateway, the imported copies naturally only contain a part (public, or at least without confidential information) of the initial authenticator.